M3-SEC/set2/README.md

 # SET2
-This ist the Social Engineering Toolkit 2.
+This is the Social Engineering Toolkit 2.

 # Installation
 ```